MGantz22/Factory.Solution/README.md

 # Factory Management

-#### By Mitchell Gantz
+#### By: Mitchell Gantz

-An application to track engineers and machines for a fictional factory.
+An application to track machines and their engineers for a fictional factory.

 ## Technologies Used